Tesar0212/Tesar0212/README.md

 - 👋 Hi, I’m @Tesar0212
 - 👀 I’m interested in front-end
-- 🌱 I'm currently learning PHP and Laravel
+- 🌱 I'm currently learning React.
 - 💞️ I’m looking for a long term collaboration
 - 📫 How to reach me tesar0212@mail.ru